DiagnozHub/TracScript/README.md

 # TracScript

-TracScript is an Android platform for collecting, processing, and transmitting telemetry from mobile devices and external sources (GPS, accelerometer, system events), with support for plugins and multiple tracking protocols.
+TracScript is an Android client for the Traccar GPS tracking server (<https://github.com/traccar/traccar>).
-The project is designed for both industrial and private use cases, including transportation, telematics, diagnostics, automation, and integration with monitoring systems such as Traccar <https://github.com/traccar/traccar>, Wialon.
+It runs on a smartphone or industrial Android device, collects navigation and sensor data, and sends it to Traccar using compatible protocols.

 ## Key Features
 - GPS data collection (Location API, NMEA)